-Remove from the oven again.
-Sprinkle the top with the crumbled feta cheese and return to the oven just until the cheese melts.
+Remove the pan from the oven, sprinkle the top with the crumbled feta cheese and return to the oven just until the cheese melts.

 Remove from oven and allow to cool a little before serving.
 Tastes fantastic with a slice of hearty bread like my whole-wheat sourdough bread.
 Enjoy!